sbolder77/SSD_Team_Project/Application/README.md

 3. Set SSL to FALSE in server.py.
 This will run the server with HTTP.
 SSL set to true will use HTTPS but only with the self signed .pem certificates in the solution.
 4. Run 'python server.py' in the terminal
 5. Click the link in the terminal window for the URL to the Uvicorn BASE url.
-6. Browse to http://localhost:8432/docs or https://localhost:8432/docs if using SSL.
+6. Browse to http://localhost:8432/docs or https://localhost:8432/docs if using SSL. (/docs must be added manually to the url in your browser when API runs.)

 ![Resources/files](Images/server_terminal.jpg)